Learn How to Get 30%+ ROI on Rental Real Estate

 1,800/30,000=6% is the Principal Reduction benefits

-Hey there congratulations on sticking with the article.
-Take a break and the summary of the numbers are below:
+Congratulations on sticking with the article.
+The summary of the numbers are below:

 Love Hate Relationship with Appreciation

 When I purchase investments I define my goal as cashflow over appreciation.
-Like many things in life, you can’t have it all, such as both strong appreciation and strong cashflow as described in the Cashflow Quadrants.
+Like many things in life, you can’t have it all, such as both strong appreciation and strong cashflow.
 I invest in the boring “cashflow markets” because I define my endgame as needing passive cashflow that I can live off of.
-Appreciation is something I cannot live off of since it does not appear in my bank account each month.
+Appreciation is something I can’t live off of since it does not appear in my bank account each month.
 I see appreciation as the icing on the cake or the dessert with the meal.
 Therefore, I remove the appreciation from my calculation/underwriting and plan for those projections.
-For example, if I buy a $80K property in Atlanta today, I do my spreadsheet calculations knowing that I will sell the property for ~$85K 10-20 years from now.

 I recognize appreciation has the potential to be a very large part of this return in terms of a colossal windfall in a good market (10% equals 40% gain with typical leverage) however there is also the potential for large downswings.
 Frankly, I try to simplify my life and therefore I am not cool with the volatility and is another reason I don’t use stocks/mutual funds.
-Every rental will have a different blend of these four ways to make money.
-In this example above, I plugged in the typical low appreciation potential of “cashflow markets” that one might call “fly-over towns” such as Birmingham, Memphis, Indianapolis, Atlanta, to name a few.
-These “cashflow markets” typically have boring low single digit appreciation rates (San Francisco might appreciate 15% whereas Birmingham might appreciate 2% in the same year) however in a recession they don’t have the double-digit dips that a California/Seattle market will likely see.
-I tell a lot of investors who purchase homes with negative cashflow such as a $500k rental in Seattle that rents for $3,000 per month (See Rent-to-Value Ratio) that they need to be conscious of what the numbers are telling them.
+I tell a lot of investors who purchase homes with negative cashflow such as a $500k rental in Seattle that rents for $3,000 per month that they need to be conscious of what the numbers are telling them.
 If they can look me in the face and say they are investing for appreciation then I am cool with that – that is their goal.
-However, most people in this situation (Mom & Pops who were taught to just buy a property dispite if it made fiscal sense) are clueless that they are losing money to the tune of a few hundred dollars each month in cashflow.
+However, most people in this situation (Mom & Pops who were taught to just buy a property despite if it made fiscal sense) are clueless that they are losing money to the tune of a few hundred dollars each month in cashflow.
 If you every played Paigow Poker, investing for appreciation is like the “fortune bet” where you keep paying into the side bet in hopes of hitting it big one.
-You might hit it big one day, but then you need the wisdom to cash in at the cashier’s cage.

 For those stock-centric folks look at it this way.
 Appreciation in your home is similar to the gain in the price of a stock like Apple.
 The price of the stock goes up and down, however, the volatility is much less with rentals.
 There are some stocks like AT&T that produce dividends and those are similar to the cashflow from a rental.
 However, I don’t see many dividend stocks producing more than 4% compare with the double-digit cashflow returns from rentals.